BaisanhurSaparau/BaisanhurSaparau/README.md

 - 🚀 Passionate about building beautiful and functional user interfaces.
 - 💡 Open to collaboration and excited about new and interesting projects.

-## My Skills

-- HTML5 & CSS3: Responsive layout and cross-browser design.
-- JavaScript (ES6+): Creating interactive elements and working with APIs.
-- React.js: Developing SPAs (Single Page Applications) with a component-based approach.
-- Bootstrap & SASS: Rapid prototyping and enhanced styling.
-- Git: Version control and collaborative project work.

-## What Have I Done?

-- Developed landing pages and multi-page websites from scratch.
-- Created custom themes and components for CMS (e.g., WordPress).
-- Integrated APIs and built dynamic user interfaces.
-- Optimized websites for performance and improved user experience.

 ## My Projects

 - [Project Name 1](link to repository): Brief description of the project (e.g., "Landing page for a company with a responsive design").